ChrisMcMStone/wifi-learner/docs/tool.md

 # Usage and Instructions

-**Note, currently the tool only supports manual querying.
+**Note:** currently the tool only supports manual querying.
 I am in the process of improving the usability of the code that handles interaction with the learning tool (LearnLib).
 Watch this space.**

 ## Requirements

 **Packages**: pycrypto-2.6.1 scapy-2.4.0 pycryptodomex-3.4.5

 **Hardware**: Two wireless interfaces that support monitor mode.
+This is required for concurrent sniffing and injection.

 ## Usage